spacetelescope/caldp/README.rst

     # Edit scripts/caldp-image-config to set the Docker image config variables for
     # your currrent build.
 These will include the repo and image tag your want to
     # build and/or push.
-    vim scripts/caldp-image-config   # and customize as needed.
+    vim scripts/caldp-image-config   # and customize as needed,  particularly ECR config.

     # Install CALDP natively to get convenience scripts and your configuration from (1).
     pip install .